openshift/request-header-saml-service-provider/saml-proxy-ansible-install.md

 ## Introduction

-Instrutions for installing the SAML Proxy via Ansible.
+Instructions for installing the SAML Proxy via Ansible.

 ## Warning

-The Ansbile instructions are new and less tested then the manual instructions, use at your own discression.
+The Ansbile instructions are new and less tested then the manual instructions, use at your own discretion.

 ## Setup